chrisfishbob/LightBlue/README.md

 (This project will receive no further commits.
 There was more stuff planned for LightBlue, but I want to move to a faster language and go for UCI compatibility instead!
-Getting the UI to render consistently across different machines with Processing is a nightmare (at least on the version that I used)
+Getting the UI to to compile and run across different machines with Processing is a nightmare (at least on the version that I used)

 There will be another version of LightBlue coming in the near future, probably will be written in C++ or Go.
 Stay tuned!